Elizabeth of Russia: Seven Years' War

 Elizabeth on horseback while being attended by a page.

 The great event of Elizabeth's later years was the Seven Years' War.
-Elizabeth regarded the Convention of Westminster (16 January 1756) in which Great Britain and Prussia agreed to unite their forces to oppose the entry of or the passage through Germany of troops of every foreign power, as utterly subversive of the previous conventions between Great Britain and Russia.
+Elizabeth regarded the Convention of Westminster 16 January 1756 in which Great Britain and Prussia agreed to unite their forces to oppose the entry of or the passage through Germany of troops of every foreign power, as utterly subversive of the previous conventions between Great Britain and Russia.
 Elizabeth sided against Prussia over a personal dislike of Frederick the Great.
 She wanted him reduced within proper limits so that he might no longer be an alleged danger to the empire.
 Elizabeth acceded to the Second Treaty of Versailles, thus entering into an alliance with France and Austria against Prussia.
 On 17 May 1757, the Imperial Russian Army, 85,000 strong, advanced against Königsberg.

-The serious illness of the Empress, which began with a fainting-fit at Tsarskoe Selo (19 September 1757), the fall of Bestuzhev (21 February 1758) and the cabals and intrigues of the various foreign powers at Saint Petersburg, did not interfere with the progress of the war.
-The crushing defeat of Kunersdorf (12 August 1759) at last brought Frederick to the verge of ruin.
+The serious illness of the Empress, which began with a fainting-fit at Tsarskoe Selo 19 September 1757, the fall of Bestuzhev 21 February 1758 and the cabals and intrigues of the various foreign powers at Saint Petersburg, did not interfere with the progress of the war.
+The crushing defeat of Kunersdorf 12 August 1759 at last brought Frederick the Great to the verge of ruin.
 From that day, he despaired of success, but he was saved for the moment by the jealousies of the Russian and Austrian commanders, which ruined the military plans of the allies.

-From the end of 1759 to the end of 1761, the eagerness of the Russian Empress was the one constraining political force that held together the heterogeneous, incessantly jarring elements of the anti-Prussian combination.
-From the Russian point of view, her greatness as a stateswoman consisted of her steady appreciation of Russian interests and her determination to promote them against all obstacles.
+From the end of 1759 to the end of 1761, the eagerness of the Russian Empress was the one constraining political force that held together the different elements of the anti-Prussian combination.
+From the Russian point of view, she steadily appreciated Russian interests and was determined to promote them against all obstacles.
 She insisted throughout that the King of Prussia must be reduced to the rank of a Prince-Elector.